Blackhawk Announces Reopening for Students

 # # #

-- All employees and students required to practice physical distancing, wear facemasks inside buildings and sanitize workspaces before/after use.
+- All employees and students are required to practice physical distancing, wear facemasks inside buildings, and sanitize workspaces before/after use.

 - All classes will follow social distancing guidelines and everyone will wear appropriate PPE.
-The number of individuals in a classroom is based on the size and capacity of the designated room.
+The number of individuals in a classroom (not to exceed 25) is based on the size and capacity of the designated room.

-- Shuttle service can resume with a limited number of riders to adhere to social distancing.
+- Shuttle service with a limited number of riders to adhere to social distancing.

 - Bookstore services resume.

-- Student Success Center reopens with limited seating for computer and WiFi access.
+- Student Success Center reopens with limited seating.

 - Student Union can reopen.